My Quiet Kitchen

 Can I use another vegan meat besides Beyond Beef?

 Impossible should work, though I haven't tested it.
-I don't recommend any other type of beefy crumbles.
-Part of the reason this loaf is successful is that Beyond Beef serves as a binder.
+I don't recommend using other types of beefy crumbles since other products don't bind as well as Beyond Beef.

 Can I use another type of lentil?

 Definitely.
 Feel free to substitute brown or green lentils for the black lentils.
-Avoid red or yellow lentils though, as they're too soft.
+Avoid red or yellow lentils, as they're too soft.

 What can I use instead of oats in vegan meatloaf?